boatd/boatd/readme.md

 Experimental robotic sailing boat daemon.

-Terminology
+General architecture
 -----------

+Boatd runs as the manager for a boat control system, granting graceful startup, telemetry, logging and a built in simulator.

+There are two main components of a system written using `boatd`:

+  - the __driver__ interfaces with the particular set of hardware in the boat.

-  - `Behaviour` - performs a set of actions to make the boat do a particular task
+  - the __behaviour__ performs a set of actions to make the boat do a particular task.
+The API available for these scripts is supposed to be declarative, with the idea that for any boat with a driver written, any behavour script will work.
-  - `Driver` - causes hardware to do interesting things based on actions

 ```
            boatd